NSLS-II/systemd-softioc/README.md

 3) Create a directory (/epics/iocs or /opt/epics/iocs is recommended) for softIoc instances

-    #mkdir -p /epics
+    #mkdir -p /epics/iocs

-    #chown softioc:softioc /epics
+    #chown softioc:softioc /epics/iocs

+    #chmod g+ws /epics/iocs

+    Note: now you can switch to 'softioc': #sudo -s -u softioc, then do whatever you want in /epics/iocs.

-    (softioc:softioc is recommended.
-You can use other 'username:groupname', but you might get permission issues when using autosave in an IOC)
+Note: softioc:softioc is recommended.
+You can use other 'username:groupname', but you might get permission issues when using autosave in an IOC.

-    #chmod g+s /epics

-    #sudo -s -u softioc  (switch to 'softioc')

-    $mkdir -p /epics/iocs

-    $chmod g+ws /epics/iocs

-optional: Install Conserver
+4) Optional: Install Conserver

 Conserver is a process which connects to the telnet servers provided by all the softIocs on a host.
 It then allows (secure) remote access and continuous logging.